-The MultilinkRequest.addConnection message may be used by the responder, as defined in Annex F/H.324, to ask the initiator to add physical connections.
+The MultilinkRequest.addConnection message may be used by the responder, as defined in Annex F of ITU-T H.324, to ask the initiator to add physical connections.
 The DialingInformation structure shall indicate the connections to be added.
 The sequenceNumber parameter shall be incremented by 1, modulo 256, for each new MultilinkRequest.addConnection message sent.